Hilal-Tapan/browser-technologies-2223/README.md

 ## The survey
 The user story that I chose is the survey.
 This is because I always use the basics of html and I wanted to go a little more in dept with the language.

+### Concept
+To improve the minor web development, I developed a survey where students can rate it per class.
+There are 7 classes and when the user is done they get a confirmation page where it thanks the students for filling in the survey.

 ***

 ### Requirements